Larry Nassar is back in court to face 65 more victims in Michigan

 Nassar and legendary gymnastics coach John Geddert had worked together at Twistars.
 Geddert, who coached the gold medal-winning women's gymnastics team at the 2012 Olympics, was suspended by USA Gymnastics last week.

 The Eaton County Circuit Court has set aside three days for victim impact statements, and the hearing is expected to go into next week, Eaton County Court Administrator Beryl Frenger said.
+The hearing continues Friday, when statements from about 35 survivors are expected.

 The testimonies come after more than 150 young women, including Thomashow, gave gut-wrenching accounts of Nassar's abuse in nearby Ingham County.
 There, Nassar pleaded guilty to seven counts of criminal sexual conduct and was sentenced last week to 40 to 175 years in prison.